gzoller/ScalaJack/README.md

 - Case classes (or traits for case classes) only
 - Options of value None are removed from generated JSON (e.g. from List or Map)
 - Default parameters are not supported at this time
-- Data types supported: Int, Boolean, Long, Char, Double, Float, String, Enumeration.Value, Value Class
+- Primitive/Simple Data types supported:
+	- Int
+	- Boolean
+	- Long
+	- Char
+	- Double
+	- Float
+	- String
+	- Byte
+	- Short
+	- java.util.UUID
+	- org.joda.time.DateTime
+	- Enumeration.Value
+	- Value Class
-- Collections supported: List (immutable), Map (immutable), Option
+- Collections supported:
+	- scala.Option
+	- scala.collection.immutable.List
+	- scala.collection.immutable.Map
+	- scala.collection.immutable.Set
+	- scala.collection.immutable.HashMap
+	- scala.collection.immutable.HashSet
+	- scala.collection.immutable.ListMap
+	- scala.collection.immutable.ListSet
+	- scala.collection.immutable.Queue
+	- scala.collection.immutable.Seq
+	- scala.collection.immutable.Vector
+	- scala.collection.mutable.ArrayBuffer
+	- scala.collection.mutable.ArraySeq
+	- scala.collection.mutable.HashMap
+	- scala.collection.mutable.HashSet
+	- scala.collection.mutable.IndexedSeq
+	- scala.collection.mutable.LinearSeq
+	- scala.collection.mutable.LinkedHashMap
+	- scala.collection.mutable.LinkedHashSeq
+	- scala.collection.mutable.ListBuffer
+	- scala.collection.mutable.ListMap
+	- scala.collection.mutable.Map
+	- scala.collection.mutable.MutableList
+	- scala.collection.mutable.OpenHashMap
+	- scala.collection.mutable.Queue
+	- scala.collection.mutable.ResizableArray
+	- scala.collection.mutable.Seq
+	- scala.collection.mutable.Set
+	- scala.collection.mutable.Stack
+	- scala.collection.mutable.WeakHashMap

 # Why?

 The natual and expected question when developing a library for a function that already exists in the marketplace is "Why?".
 Jackson has its own Scala module, and there is also a wonderful library called Salat that I've been using for years that does JSON parsing for Scala.
 What does ScalaJack offer these two don't?

 Salat is very full-featured.
 It gives you a high level of control over the parsing process including custom serializers for non-standard types.
 Unlike a lot of JSON parsers that require "helper" code, and/or lots of annotations, Salat introspects Scala case classes and does it all almost completely automatically.

 After using Salat for a long time I began to be curious how its performance stacked up against other JSON parsers.
 (In complete fairness, Salat's JSON handling features evolved some time after its primary mission of MongoDB DAO access.)
 I discovered Jackson's relatively new Scala module and found it blazing fast, but...
 I didn't like the way Enumeration and Option types were handled.
 It also didn't handle traits that I could see (serializing Dog and Cat, where both are a case classes extending trait Animal, and the parser can sort them out).
 It was configurable enough--but required a lot of manual fidgeting with annotations and such.

 ScalaJack aimed for Jackson's speed and at least the key parts of Salat's seamless case class handling.
-ScalaJack is indeed faster than Salat (about twice as fast!) but losing nearly all of Salat's configurability and suffering a couple losses of supported datatypes.
+ScalaJack is indeed faster than Salat (about twice as fast!) but losing nearly all of Salat's configurability.
 It does handle traits w/type hints seamlessly.
-Unlike Salat (at the time of this writing) ScalaJack also supports arbitrary nesting of data structures, Map, List, Option, to allow you to construct sophisticated data structures with ease.
+Unlike Salat (at the time of this writing) ScalaJack also supports arbitrary nesting of data structures to allow you to construct sophisticated data structures with ease.

 If you're OK with gatining lots of speed at the price of my assumptions, ScalaJack is a great thing!